Emerging Learning Design

 Executive Board members are volunteers who serve 2-year terms, with no term limit currently set.
 A “year” on the ELD EB begins on June 1st and ends on June 30th of the following year, meaning a two-year term is 25 months.
 EB Members whose terms are expiring will be notified in January of the year the term expires.
 In order to allow time for replacement, EB Members are asked to notify the Membership Committee Chair of their desire to remain on the EB no later than March 31st of the year his/her term expires.

-AJ Kelton, Director of the CHSS Center for the Digital Humanities, in the College of Humanities and Social Sciences at Montclair State University in New Jersey, is involved in academic and emerging technology, digital humanities, social media, games, and virtual worlds for education and has presented on these topics both in the U.S. and internationally.
+AJ Kelton is the Director of the Center for the Digital Humanities in the College of Humanities and Social Sciences at Montclair State University in New Jersey.
+He is involved in collaborative learning, reflective teaching, academic and emerging technology, digital humanities, social media, games, and virtual worlds for education and has presented on many topics both in the U.S. and internationally.
 Dr. Kelton is the Executive Director of Emerging Learning Design (ELD) and Co-Editor-in-Chief for the Emerging Learning Design Journal.
 He received his PhD from NYU in 2018 and

 Amy Pate is the Senior Instructional Designer, for the School of Life Sciences at Arizona State University.
 Her responsibilities include consulting with faculty to develop creative and innovative uses of technology for facetoface, hybrid, and fully online classes.
 Amy develops the TeachT@lk Webinar series and workshops on classroom technologies, and “best practices” for integrating active, studentcentered, learning in courses through evidencebased teaching.
 She is a Master Reviewer for Quality Matters, and is currently teaching for Mary Lou Fulton Teachers College.
 She has presented at conferences on a variety of topics including MakerSpaces, 3D Printing, Virtual Reality and Web Conferencing tools.